Memp: Exploring Agent Procedural Memory: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce $Mem^p$, a task-agnostic framework that elevates procedural memory to a core optimization target in LLM-based agents.
-By systematically studying strategies for memory construction, retrieval, and updating, $Mem^p$ enables agents to distill, reuse, and refine their own past experiences across diverse, long-horizon tasks.
-Empirical results on housework automation and information-seeking benchmarks show that leveraging procedural memory significantly boosts task success rates and efficiency.
-Beyond improving individual episodes, $Mem^p$ supports continual learning and robust generalization, marking a step toward self-improving, resilient agents.
+By systematically studying strategies for memory construction, retrieval, and updating, $Mem^p$ enables agents to distill, reuse, and refine their own past experiences across diverse, long-horizon tasks and supports continual learning and robust generalization, marking a step toward self-improving, resilient agents.

 In our experiments, $Mem^p$ has achieved promising results in both construction and retrieval.
 Moving forward, we plan to enhance this work in several ways.
 Firstly, we will develop more diverse retrieval strategies.
 The current approach involves constructing different keys for vector-based retrieval.
-However, traditional methods like BM25 could also be explored to retrieve precise memories more effectively.
 Secondly, in $Mem^p$, we currently rely on the standard reward signals provided by the benchmark.
-However, in real-world scenarios, many tasks do not have clear reward signals, making it difficult for the agent to determine whether a task has been completed successfully.
-In such cases, using a large language model (LLM) as a judge to assess task completion could be a viable solution.
-This would transform the agent's lifecycle into a continuous loop of executing tasks, self-assessing completion, building memories, and then proceeding to new tasks.
+In such cases, using a LLM as a judge to assess task completion could be a viable solution.
+This would transform the agent's lifecycle into a continuous loop of executing tasks, self-assessing completion, building memories, and then progress.